Wills & Tax Planning for Farmers & Landowners - The Current Position

 Introduction

-This virtual classroom learn live seminar will explore the importance of a well-drafted will in the context of solutions to the problems currently facing farming with high value farms against the uncertainties of the move to ‘farming for the environment’ and the drop in subsidies.
-With the slashing of APR (Agricultural Property Relief) and BPR (Business Property Relief) to 50% from April 2026 (or to be extended to April 2027) there is increased focus on succession planning with updated wills at the core of the overall tax planning.There is also a need to potentially provide for the IHT liability in the will and consider the impact.
+This virtual classroom seminar will explore the importance of a well-drafted will in the context of solutions to the problems currently facing farming with high value farms against the uncertainties of the move to ‘farming for the environment’ and the drop in subsidies.
+With the slashing of APR (Agricultural Property Relief) and BPR (Business Property Relief) to 50% from April 2026 there is increased focus on succession planning with updated wills at the core of the overall tax planning.
+There is also a need to potentially provide for the Inheritance Tax (IHT) liability in the will and consider the impact (the case of Hall).

-It will explain in practical terms how farmers are dealing with the current changes, ranging from ‘head in the sand’ to full succession planning, which of course needs the protection of an updated will and associated tax planning.
-Ironically all the current farming and tax press are prolific in their reporting of the need for succession planning which incorporates the well thought through, well drafted will (Williams).
+The presentation will explain in practical terms how farmers are dealing with the current changes, ranging from ‘head in the sand’ to full succession planning, which of course needs the protection of an updated will and associated tax planning.
+Ironically all the current farming and tax press are prolific in their reporting of the need for farm succession planning which incorporates the well thought through, well drafted will (Williams).

 What You Will Learn